Art in Public Places - Call to Artists

 Community Fund

-The BTV Market
+The BTV Winter Market

 The BTV Market puts local artists, makers, and entrepreneurs directly in touch with consumers, supporting Vermont's creative economy while bringing vibrancy and a unique shopping experience to downtown Burlington.

-Art Sales and Leasing Program
+Art Services Program

-BCA’s Art Sales & Leasing program provides Vermont artists with opportunities for increased exposure and sales through external exhibitions in public and private locations.
+BCA’s Art Services program provides Vermont artists with opportunities for increased exposure and sales through external exhibitions in public and private locations.
 BCA handles all aspects of installation and receives a 40% commission on work sold.
 Clients may purchase or choose to lease artwork for their public spaces using our non-juried, online artist database to explore participating artists.
 All artwork is insured for the duration of the exhibition by the hosting venue.
 Participation in this program is non-exclusive, and we encourage artists to explore and foster many options for exhibition, representation, and sales.

 Image: Sandy Sokoloff, Archangel Haniel, 2019, acrylic on canvas, 30 x 60